Arthur Lowe: Stardom

 In 1968, Lowe was cast in his best remembered role, as Home Guard platoon leader Captain Mainwaring in the BBC sitcom Dad's Army (1968–1977).
 Some colleagues on the show later remarked that the role resembled him: pompous and bumbling.
 Frank Williams said he felt this perception was unfair: "He certainly didn't suffer fools gladly and always knew his own mind, but he also had an ability to laugh at himself.
 Personally, I found him to be a most kind and generous man".
 David Croft said Lowe had to be treated with kid gloves.
 He had firm ideas on what he was willing to do and never took his script home, which resulted in uncertainty over his lines.
 He could be pompous and over time his part was written so there was a blurring of the line between actor and character.
 An oddity of his contract was that he would never have to remove his trousers.

 Lowe held conservative political views and disapproved of the left-wing politics of his co-star Clive Dunn.
 Dunn, in turn, described some of Lowe's opinions as outrageous, but as an actor rated him "ten out of ten in his field".
 Despite some tensions, Jimmy Perry described the cast as a "marvellous bunch of pros" with "no sort of volatile animosity between anybody".
+He rarely made public political statements, but his face appeared on posters and other advertising in support of the "Voting Yes" campaign for the 1975 United Kingdom European Communities membership referendum.
+He also appeared at a Conservative Party fundraiser in Edward Heath's constituency.

 Lowe also played Mainwaring in a radio version of Dad's Army, a stage play and a feature-length film released in 1971.
 He played Mainwaring's drunken brother Barry Mainwaring, in the series' 1975 Christmas episode "My Brother and I".

 While Dad's Army was not in production, Lowe's work continued to include stage roles.
 In 1968, he was invited by Sir Laurence Olivier to join the National Theatre at the Old Vic, to play divorce solicitor A.B.
 Raham in Somerset Maugham's Home and Beauty.
 He returned to the company in 1974 to play Stephano in Peter Hall's production of The Tempest, starring Sir John Gielgud.
 In the same year he appeared as Ben Jonson alongside Gielgud's Shakespeare in Edward Bond's Bingo at the Royal Court Theatre.